After Facebook staff walkout, Zuckerberg defends no action on Trump posts

 A group of Facebook employees - nearly all of them working at home due to the coronavirus pandemic - walked off the job on Monday.
 They complained the company should have acted against Trump's posts containing the phrase "when the looting starts, the shooting starts".

-Zuckerberg told employees on a video chat that Facebook had conducted a thorough review and was right to leave the posts unchallenged, a company spokeswoman said.
+Zuckerberg told employees on a video chat that Facebook had conducted a thorough review and was right to leave the posts unchallenged, a company spokesperson said.

 She said Zuckerberg also acknowledged the decision had upset many employees and said the company was looking into "non-binary" options beyond either leaving up such posts or taking them down.